BigALProject/Big5/src/README.md

 # Source Layout

+## Data
-## All transformation code should go into
+All data will go into data/ directory, which is NOT in the repository.
+Since the original dataset is too large to check it,

+ZACH PROVIDE A LINK HERE.

+## Data Transformation
     tranform/

 ## Python third party libraries
 the file requirements.txt contains the libraries required to run the processes.
+Run pip install -r requirements.txt to install all libraries.

 ## Each model has it's own directory.
   - model_a/